junleen/junleen.github.io/_publications/2020-8-20-paper-face-animation-number-1.md

 ---
-title: "Paper Title Number 1"
+title: "Toward Fine-grained Facial Expression Manipulation"
 collection: publications
 permalink: /publication/2020-8-20-paper-face-animation-number-1
-excerpt: 'This paper is about the number 1.
-The number 2 is left for future work.'
+excerpt: 'This '
 date: 2020-08-26
 venue: 'ECCV'
 paperurl: 'https://arxiv.org/pdf/2004.03132.pdf'
-citation: ''
+# citation: ''
 ---
 This paper is about the number 1.
 The number 2 is left for future work.